-#2) Check if your Database is proper: Missing table is the main reason that your application will not work properly.
-I have a classic example for this: One of my projects was querying many monthly user database tables for showing the user reports.
+#2) Check if your Database is proper: Missing table might be the main reason that your application will not work properly.
+A classic example of this: One of my projects was querying many monthly user database tables to show the user reports.

 First table existence was checked in the master table (This table was maintaining only monthly table names) and then data was queried from different individual monthly tables.
 Many testers were selecting a big date range to see the user reports.

-But many times it was crashing the application as those tables were not present in the database of test machine server, giving SQL query error and they were reporting it as a bug which subsequently was getting marked as invalid by developers.
+But many times it was crashing the application as those tables were not present in the database of test machine server, it was giving SQL query error and they were reporting it as a bug which subsequently was getting marked as invalid by developers.

 #3) If you are working on Automation Testing project then debug your script twice before coming to the conclusion that the application failure is a bug.